synyx/docker-pdns/README.md

 * [SQLite3][pdns-sqlite]
 * [Random][pdns-random] (for testing)

-It also provides [Prometheus][prometheus] metrics for easily monitoring the deployment.
+It also provides [Prometheus][prometheus] metrics for simple monitoring of the server.
 This was done to provide an out-of-the-box container to use in [Kubernetes][kubernetes].

 ## Quickstart